Laci1953/Cowgol_on_CP_M/EXAMPLES/BE/readme.txt

-Binary editor, can handle files with size up to 0B000H
+Binary editor for VT100 compatible terminals, can handle files with size up to 0B000H